cesarrew/angular-basic-seed/README.md

 ## How to start

-Note that NPM 3 or higher is required to build the project.
+Note that NPM 3 and NodeJS 6 or higher is required to build the project.

 ```bash
 # Installs all dependencies declared in package.json.